FLGM-OG/Landing-Mockup/README.md

 This landing page is the definition of *smooth style*.

 Using simple tools like [UIverse](https://uiverse.io/), we can make this possible and easy.

+## AI Code Percent In This Repository: 0%